Day 1: Arrival in Marrakech-Marrakech

 Day 5: Merzouga – Rissani – Ziz Valley – Middle Atlas, Fez

 A new day after experiencing the desert life!
 You wake up early in the morning, to see another great show in the dunes of the Moroccan Sahara: the spectacular sunrise.

 Again you will go up on your camels for another route back to the hotel.
 Breakfast and shower, before we proceed to Rissani where you walk by what’s known as the most authentic and traditional souks of Morocco, and the largest in the south, where it trades with all types of crafts, food and animals.

-Free day to explore the city Fez one of the four imperial cities in Morocco.
+Free day to explore the authentic city of Fez one of the four imperial cities in Morocco.
 It is considered as the religious and cultural center of the country.
-Its university, famous for the study of Arabic language and Islam religion, is a crossing point of many Moroccan students.
+Its university.
+Moreover, it’s famous for the study of Arabic language and Islam religion, is a crossing point of many Moroccan students.
 You will have time to stroll and meet its various districts, the new area or Fès el-Jdid, where you will find the Mellah (Jewish Quarter), the Ville Nouvelle (Villa Nueva) French zone in the northwest of the city and of course, the Fez -Bali, the old, within the walls.

 You can also walk around the streets and you feel transported to past worlds in which potters, blacksmiths, craftsmen and donkeys laden with goods from diverse backgrounds coexist with tourists transiting its labyrinthine alleys.

 Also famous for the tanners’ souk, you will be able to partake of medieval roots artisan process by which they get to take those brightly colored leather.
-Accommodation in Riyadh.
+Accommodation in Riad.